Huachao/vscode-restclient/README.md

     }
 }
 ```
-Or if you have certifcate in `PFX` or `PKCS12` format, setting code can be like this:
+Or if you have certificate in `PFX` or `PKCS12` format, setting code can be like this:
 ```json
 "rest-client.certificates": {
     "localhost:8081": {